Storm in a Teacup (film): Reception

 At the time of the film's initial release, reviews were favourable.
 In The New York Times, Frank S. Nugent called it "an engaging miniature" and "a splendid comic brew".
 The critic for The Montreal Gazette wrote, "the excellent story is done fullest justice by the directors, Victor Saville and Dalrymple, and by the large and often-brilliant cast."
 The critic for Boys' Life called it "a riot of fun for the audience."

 The number of favourable reviews grew over time.
 Leonard Maltin rated this movie three out of four stars and called it "witty social comedy."
 The book Guide to British Cinema considered this film as one of Victor Saville's "well-crafted, genre films" and "the breezy Rex Harrison–Vivien Leigh social comedy."
 The book British Film Directors: A Critical Guide called it "a whimsical comedy with anti-fascist undercurrents."
 The book A Chorus of Raspberries: British Film Comedy 1929–1939 considered this film "one of the best British comedies of the decade."

 Anne Edwards, author of the 1977 biography of Vivien Leigh, considered this film a "funny but inconsequential comedy;" nevertheless, she called Leigh's performance "witty and warm" for her role that "could not have given [Leigh] much pride of accomplishment."

+Radio version

+The play was adapted for Australian radio in 1940 with Peter Finch.